MiSTle-Dev/FPGA-Companion/src/bl616/friend_20k/README.md

 firmware on boards sold about the beginning of 2024.
 These newer boards will not accept or run any non-encrypted firmware and replacing its default firmware will essentially brick the Tang Nano 20K.
-This encrypted firmware will allow to restore the newer boards to factory state as well and thus unbrick the device.
+This encrypted firmware will allow restoring the newer boards to factory state as well and thus unbrick the device.

 It's currently unknown if the firmware versions can be identified